 Another point of dispute is the reliability of explanatory reasoning in general, or the legitimacy of reasoning in accordance with inference to the best explanation (IBE).
-This form of inference has been argued to be unjustified by virtue of vicious circularity (Fine, 1991), and that it fails to transmit warrant to the selected theory because of underdetermination (Stanford, 2006).
-Realists have on their part provided various strategies in favor of IBE including explanatory defenses by Boyd (1983) and Psillos (1999, 2007), as well as inductive defenses from Kitcher (2001), Douven (2002) and Bird (2006).
-The core in this dispute resides in the fact that realists struggle to convince anti-realists that IBE is reliable on anti-realist terms.
+This form of inference has been argued to be unjustified by virtue of vicious circularity (Fine 1991), and on the grounds that it fails to transmit warrant to the selected theory because of underdetermination (Stanford 2006).
+Realists have on their part provided various strategies in favor of IBE including explanatory defenses by Boyd (1983) and Psillos (1999; 2007), as well as inductive defenses from Kitcher (2001), Douven (2002) and Bird (2006).
+The core to this dispute resides in the fact that realists struggle to convince anti-realists that IBE is reliable on anti-realist terms.
 Anti-realists, in the form of empiricists, demand observable confirmation of the reliability of IBE when applied to unobservables.
 One can see why this demand has been hard to meet.

-In this paper, I address an overlooked issue that has bearing on both these points of dispute - the conceptual changes that an entity goes through during the different stages of the scientific process.
-Plausibly, entities sometimes undergo a change with respect to their status in a theory once theoretical or empirical progress is made.
-One of the ways in which these changes manifest is to go from being considered theoretical to being considered empirical, or from being considered unobservable to being considered observable.
-Such conceptual changes can make it difficult to assess whether or not one should categorize them as abandoned or retained, thus impacting the first dispute.
-But they may also provide the empirical confirmation of the reliability of IBE that realists have been looking for: an entity considered to be unobservable can be inferred at one stage in the process by virtue of its role as indispensable for predictive success, only to change into an observable at a later stage, thus confirming the reliability of the inference.
-As a case study of the conceptual changes of entities I use the discovery of radium.
+In this paper, I address an overlooked issue that has bearing on both these points of dispute-that the concept of an entity can change during the different stages of the scientific process.
+When I refer to 'conceptual changes' I mean the characterization or understanding of the entity from the scientist's perspective.
+I do not mean to say that a conceptual change physically or metaphysically alters or impacts the entity in any way, shape, or form.
+When I talk about the conceptual changes of an entity it should be understood as changes in the scientist's conception or characterization of the entity, not as a change in the entity itself.
+Plausibly, the concepts of entities sometimes undergo a change with respect to their status in a theory once theoretical or empirical progress is made.
+One of the ways in which these changes manifests itself is when an entity goes from being considered theoretical to being considered empirical, or for the observability of the entity to go from unknown to known.
+Such conceptual changes can make it difficult to assess whether one should categorize entities as abandoned or retained, thus impacting the first dispute.
+But they may also provide the empirical confirmation of the reliability of IBE that realists have been looking for: an entity of which the observability is unknown can be inferred at one stage in the process by virtue of its role as indispensable for predictive success.
+Later, the conceptual understanding of the entity is changed once one knows that it is, in fact, observable.
+The observability of the entity is then decoupled from the actual success of the explanatory inference, but can be used to confirm its reliability.
+As a case study of how this plays out I use the discovery of radium.
+Note that there are two separate claims pursued in this paper.
+The first claim is that the observability status of an entity can change in response to empirical and theoretical developments.
+The second claim is that cases involving such changes can be used in a proof of concept for a justification of IBE with respect to unobservables.1

-2 The two problems
+2 The Two Problems

 Much ink has been used in the long and intricate history of scientific realism.
-Even though many are familiar with the core arguments, it makes sense to devote some more inc to give a recapitulation of the arguments central to the aim of this paper.
+Even though many are familiar with the core arguments, it makes sense to devote some more ink to giving a recapitulation of the arguments central to the aim of this paper.